The Power of Early Intervention: Why Starting ABA Therapy Early Makes All the Difference

 The Science Behind Early ABA Intervention

-Decades of peer-reviewed research support the effectiveness of early intensive ABA intervention.
-The landmark UCLA Young Autism Project study found that 47% of children who received intensive early ABA therapy achieved normal intellectual and educational functioning, with significant improvements in language development, communication, social skills, and reduced challenging behaviors.
-This research has been replicated and validated across numerous studies over the past 50 years.
+Decades of research prove early ABA works.
+The famous UCLA Young Autism Project found that 47% of children who got intensive early ABA reached normal intellectual levels.
+They also showed big gains in language and social skills.
+This research has been proven again and again over 50 years.

 Key Areas Where Early Intervention Makes a Difference